Learn about the nursing care management of patients with appendicitis in this nursing study guide.

 - IV fluids.
 To correct fluid and electrolyte imbalance and dehydration, IV fluids are administered prior to surgery.

 - Drainage.
-When perforation of the appendix occurs, an abscess may form and patient is initially treated with antibiotics and the surgeon may place a drain in the abscess.
+When perforation of the appendix occurs, an abscess may form and the patient is initially treated with antibiotics and the surgeon may place a drain in the abscess.

 Immediate surgery is typically indicated if appendicitis is diagnosed.